ovh/docs/pages/cloud/private-cloud/vmware_carp/guide.en-gb.md

 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/vm/{vmId}/disableCarp
 >

-#### Verifying if promiscuous mode has been activated on the Virtual Machine:
+#### Verifying if promiscuous mode has been activated on the Virtual Machine

 Use the following API call: